feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The CHH congress of 1935 to some extent demonstrated peranakan anxiety over HHKan's attitude, and he was later suspected of growing closer to China, particularly after a visit to the mainland in 1933.
 HHkan's visit to China, although purely for business, raised such suspicion because he accepted the chairmanship of the Siang Hwee, the Chinese Chamber of Commerce, in January 1934.75 One of his sons married the daughter of F T Sung, the Chinese Consul in Batavia.76

-| am unable to give details of the reaction of Batavia's peranakan community to HHKan.
+I am unable to give details of the reaction of Batavia's peranakan community to HHKan.
 Dutch sources suggest that HHKan convinced the Dutch authorities that any inclining of CHH leaders towards China was only in an economic sense,